isaaclyman/pooty/README.md

 #### `control()`:
 A home for your controller.
 The syntax is very similar to the `model` function:

 - `control(function ControllerFn)` will assign a function as the controller for the entire application, which is fine for simple apps.
-If you invoke the `control()` function again, the first controller will be overwritten.
+If you invoke the `control()` function again, strange behavior may occur.

 - `control(string ControllerName)(function ControllerFn)` will create a named controller.
 You can create as many named controllers as you want with different names.
-If you create a controller with the same name as an earlier one, the earlier one will be overwritten.
+If you create a controller with the same name as an earlier one, the earlier one may behave sporadically.
 If the controller has the same exact name as a model, *or* if you are using a universal model, the two will be connected automatically.
-Otherwise, you'll have to make the connection yourself (see the `loadModel()` function below).
+Otherwise, you'll have to make the connection yourself (see the `useModel()` function below).

+You probably won't ever need to load a controller after the page is loaded, but if you ever do, just declare it and then use `Pooty.utility.loadController(controllername);`.
+If you intend to have it attached to a model, be certain that the model has already been declared.

 #### `fn()`:
 A home for shared functions and services.
 This can only be invoked in one way: